 How should Chile have reacted to this sharp decline in national income, absent any significant financial friction (aside from the temporary increase in the spread)?
 Figure 2 hints the answer.
-The thin line depicts the path of actual consumption growth, while the thick line illustrates the hypothetical path of Chile's consumption growth if it were perfectly integrated to international financial markets and terms-of-trade the only source of shocks.
-There are two interesting features in the figure.
+The thin line depicts the path of actual consumption growth, while the thick line illustrates the hypothetical path of Chile's consumption growth if it were perfectly integrated to international financial markets and terms-of-trade the only source of shocks.6 There are two interesting features in the figure.
 First, there is a very high correlation between Chile's business cycle and shocks to its terms-of-trade.
+This correlation is not observed in other commodity dependent economies with more developed financial markets, such as Australia or Norway (see Caballero 1999 or 2001).
 Second, and more importantly for the argument in this paper, the actual response of the economy is being measured on the left axis while that of the hypothetical is being measured on the right axis.
 Since the scale in the former is ten times larger than that of the latter, it is apparent that the economy over-reacts to these shocks by a significant margin.
 In practice shocks to the terms-of-trade are simply too transitory, especially when they are driven by demand as in the recent crisis, to justify a large response of the real side of the economy.
+The income effect that is measured in panel (b) of Figure 1 should in principle, but it does not in practice, translate almost entirely in increased borrowing from abroad.

-&lt;sup>7 Consumption growth is very similar to GDP growth for this comparison.
+6 Consumption growth is very similar to GDP growth for this comparison.
 Adding the income effect of interest rate shocks would not change things too much as these were very short-lived.
 I neglect the presence of substitution effects because there is no evidence of a consumption overshooting once international spreads come down.